SaketGudimella/Elab/ML/README.md

-This repository contains a collection of machine learning practice problems.
+This folder contains a collection of machine learning practice problems.